yohman/22W-UP206A/Weeks/Week03/readme.md

 1. Upload each Jupyter Notebook along with the associated census data file to your group repo
 2. Submit your assignment by posting a link to your notebook [here](https://github.com/yohman/21F-UP206A/discussions/9).

-### Reading Assignment
+### Thinking Cap Assignment

 ![Geoff](https://i1.wp.com/geoffboeing.com/wp-content/uploads/2014/08/geoff-boeing-headshot-1.jpg?resize=150%2C150&ssl=1)
 [Geoff Boeing](https://geoffboeing.com/about/)

 Read or watch one of the following pieces.
-Then, write a short reaction paragraph as a markdown file in your GitHub repo titled `Week3_reading_assignment.md`.
+Then, write a short reaction paragraph [here](https://github.com/yohman/21F-UP206A/discussions/10).
 Be prepared to discuss and present your reaction during our next session.

 *  [OSMnx: New methods for acquiring, constructing, analyzing, and visualizing complex street networks](https://www.researchgate.net/publication/309738462_OSMnx_New_Methods_for_Acquiring_Constructing_Analyzing_and_Visualizing_Complex_Street_Networks)